jakobgoerke/hackthebox-machine-writeups/Inception/Readme.md

 |_http-server-header: squid/3.5.12
 ```

-We have a webserver which has some tempelate.
+We have a webserver which has some template.

 The dude tried to be smart by adding a lot of spaces to add a note, luckily i use curl for first stage enum